terrymun/Fluidbox/README.md

 ## In the wild
 Fluidbox is part of the vast collection of libraries proudly [hosted by CDNJS](http://cdnjs.com/libraries/fluidbox).
 You can reference all versions of Fluidbox published hitherto from there.

-Fluidbox has been implemented on other sites in the wild, too &mdash; check it out:
+Fluidbox has been implemented on other sites in the wild, too&mdash;check it out:

 - [**Gemma Busquets**](http://www.gemmabusquets.com/) by [@imgemmabusquets](https://twitter.com/imgemmabusquets)
 - [**Terry Mun**](http://terrymun.com/) by *myself*